Sieep-Coding/cs2-lab/src/README.md

-TailwindCSS is already configured in this repo, so you can start using them without any installation.
+TailwindCSS is already configured in this repo, so you can start using it without any installation.

-## 👀 Want to learn more?
+## Want to learn more?

 Feel free to check out [Astro Docs](https://docs.astro.build)